ShrutiChoubeyC/upload-to-database/README.md

 --To run the project,
 Step 1-- Download the .zip file.
 Step 2-- Extract the .zip file.
-Step 3-- Run the FileToDb.exe file (Grant permission ro run .exe from untrusted sources) Step 4-- If you want to check sample Excel file, just click "Enter" when prompted for Excel file input
+Step 3-- Run the FileToDatabase.exe file (Grant permission ro run .exe from untrusted sources) Step 4-- If you want to check sample Excel file, just click "Enter" when prompted for Excel file input
-         If you want to upload your own file, Paste thhe Excel file inside the directory of the extracted folder and give the filename when          prompted for  Excel file input.
+         If you want to upload your own file, Paste the Excel file inside the directory of the extracted folder and give the filename when          prompted for  Excel file input.
 Step 5 -- Press "Enter" and check whether "test.db" is created.
 Step 6 -- To Check the created Database, run the following commands on "sqlite3.exe" present in the extracted project folder.
 --